edogaw/UniversalVideoDownloader/README.md

 This tool is for **personal use only**.
 Do **not** use it to download copyrighted content you do not own or have permission for.
 The author is not responsible for any misuse of this software.

-Do you also want me to make a **`requirements.txt`** so people can just install dependencies in one command?
-That will make the repo plug-and-play.